-> After the Avenue of the Giants, get back on the road and head to the town of Scotia.
-It is an old logging town, and from the highway you will see the piles of logs that are still being used for wood.
-In the middle of the town is a small museum which shows the city history and there are trains to climb on and explore in the park outside the museum.
+After the Avenue of the Giants, get back on the road and head to the town of Scotia.
+It is an old logging town, and from the highway, you will see the piles of logs that are still being used for wood.
+In the middle of the city is a small museum which shows the city history and there are trains to climb on and explore in the park outside the museum.
 Read more about it here

 Loleta Cheese Factory (5 minutes)

-I love good cheese and this is the place for it.
+I love good cheese, and this is the place for it.
 This cheese shop has a little bit of everything, and it is a fun place to buy a snack or a gift for the family.
 They have a ton of samples that you can partake in as well!

 Dinner Carter House Inn / Bless My Soul Cafe / Sirens Song Tavern in Eureka (5 minutes)

 There are a lot of dinner options in Eureka but here are some of my favorites.
 Carter House Inn is a great place to eat if you are looking for a more expensive dining experience.
-Bless My Soul Cafe is great food that is very down to earth, and Sirens Song Tavern is good pub atmosphere, food, and drinks.
+Bless My Soul Cafe is an excellent food that is very down to earth, and Sirens Song Tavern is good pub atmosphere, food, and drinks.

 There are a lot of historic hotels here.
 If you are looking for a good cheap option, the Days Inn is nice and is close to downtown.
 Carter House is also a nice place to stay if you want the most historic feel.